oyieroyier/devtube-react/README.md

 2. I have currently limited search results to just **ONE** because of YoTube API quotas.
 If you want to increase search results, fork the repository, generate your own API Key from the [Google Cloud Console](https://console.cloud.google.com/?project=devtube-371608),use it in the `SearchForm` component, and increase the number of queries by changing `maxResults=1` to any number.

-3. If the search results do not work when you test the live link, it means the daily quota on my API key (_10,000 Queries per day_) has been reached (and I have been to busy to regenerate).
-Generate your own API Key from the [Google Cloud Console](https://console.cloud.google.com/?project=devtube-371608) and replace mine with it in the `SearchForm` component.
+3. If the search results do not work when you test the live link, it means the daily quota on my API key (_10,000 Queries per day_) has been reached (this quota is reset daily).
+You could wait or alternatively, generate your own API Key from the [Google Cloud Console](https://console.cloud.google.com/?project=devtube-371608) and replace mine with it in the `SearchForm` component.

 ## User Story